 Opening Times: The exterior can be viewed during any reasonable daylight hours.

 Parking: Parking is available at the HARC, from which the new Hereford Greenway provides a scenic walk to the chapel of approximately half a mile.
-Alternate parking is available in the designated field adjacent to the chapel - this can be muddy in wet weather.
-Please close the gate.

 Plan a Great Day Out

-Within a 30 minute drive is the charming church of St Mary's, Kempley, a 12th century parish church famous for its medieval wall paintings.
+Within a 30-minute drive is the charming church of St Mary's, Kempley, a 12th century parish church famous for its medieval wall paintings.

 Goodrich Castle is also nearby.
 One of the finest and best preserved of all English medieval castles, it boasts a spectacular setting, extensive ruins and a café serving a variety of tempting treats.